cyberark/conjur-authn-k8s-client/helm/conjur-config-cluster-prep/README.md

    - Conjur appliance URL:\
-     The URL of the Conjur Enterprise Follower or Conjur OSS server that will be used to authenticate your applications.
+     The URL of the Conjur Enterprise Follower or Conjur Open Source server that will be used to authenticate your applications.
      The Conjur appliance URL could be an address that is either internal or external with respect to the Kubernetes cluster.
 Examples include:
      - https://conjur.example.com       (external address)